Devlander-Software/discord-webhook-notifier-action/GITHUB-PAGES-SETUP.md

 # GitHub Pages Setup Guide

-This guide will help you enable GitHub Pages for your Discord Notify Action documentation.
+This guide will help you enable GitHub Pages for your Discord Webhook Notifier Action documentation.

 ## Prerequisites